joaquimserafim/node-netcat/README.md

 	module to implement simple server/client testing stuff or even to create simple tcp servers and clients.

-	v1.1.5
+	v1.2.5
-		. open TCP connections and sending messages (client) . listen on arbitary TCP ports and response to the received messages (server) .
+		. open TCP/UDP connections and sending messages (client) . listen on arbitary TCP/UDP ports and response to the received messages (server) .
 PortScan (portscan)
-		. only deal with IPv4 and TCP
+		.
+TCP only deal with IPV4

 	nc listener (-k -l cmdline)      -> Necat.server